Lamaro25/Customdesignsla-site/content/index.md

   <h2>Welcome to Custom Design’s LA</h2>

   <p>
-    What began in 2021 as a simple idea — learning to cast metal and create meaningful pieces — has grown into a handcrafted jewelry brand built from the ground up in Del Rio, Texas.
+    What began in 2021 as a simple idea, learning to cast metal and create meaningful pieces, has grown into a handcrafted jewelry brand built from the ground up in Del Rio, Texas.
   </p>

   <p>
-    After years of designing, refining, and developing collections, 2025 marks the year this work is finally ready to be shared with the world.
-Every ring, charm, bracelet, and custom order is made with intention, sculpted by hand, and brought to life with the highest level of care.
+    After years of designing, refining, and developing collections, 2026 marks the year this work is finally ready to be revealed and shared with the world.
+Every ring, charm, bracelet, and custom order that came before was a stepping stone to getting where we are today.
   </p>

   <p>
-    Custom Design’s LA is more than jewelry — it is craftsmanship, story, and legacy woven into every piece.
-Thank you for being part of this journey.
+    Custom Design’s LA is more than jewelry.
+It is craftsmanship, story, and legacy woven into every piece.
+Thank you for being a part of this journey, Del Rio, and welcome to the rest of the world.
   </p>
 </main>